Menu

 Abdoul

-Abdoul has lived at JHA for the last two years.
-He was tossed out of his family at age 7, when his step dad announced he was now old enough to look after himself.
-He lived on the streets of Kigali for 4 years until he was taken in by a local organization and sent to school.
-He moved to JHA when the JHA leadership team opened their home to beneficiaries, 2 years ago.
+Abdoul has lived at JHA since 2019.
+He was tossed out of his family at age 7, when his stepdad announced he was now old enough to look after himself.
+He lived on the streets of Kigali as a gang member for 4 years until he was taken in by a local organization and sent to school.
+He moved to JHA when the JHA leadership team opened their home to beneficiaries.
+This kind, quiet 16-year young man (mature beyond his years) has a calm elegance about him.
+His soft-spoken demeanor and his gentle way of being belies his difficult childhood.

 Iradukunda Jean Marie Vianney (The Ben)